mmjerge/cudatorch/README.md

   - Large (8192×8192)
   - Non-square (1024×2048×1024)
 - Performance measurements in GFLOPs for multiplications
-- Performance measurements in GB/s for transpos
+- Performance measurements in GB/s for transpose
 - Automated chart generation

 ---

-## Building Multiplication the Benchmark
+## Building the Multiplication Benchmark

 ```bash
 # Basic compilation